svenkubiak/mangooio/docs/emails.md

     .send();
 ```

-The one-argument `from(String)` sets the address only.
-It does not parse `Name <email>`.
+The one-argument `from(String)` sets the address only; it does not parse a `Name <email>` string for you.

 ## Templates

-Render Freemarker by passing a template path and a content map.
+Render Freemarker by passing a template path and a content map instead of a literal string.
 Template messages are sent as HTML when you call `htmlMessage`:

 ```java
 Mail.newMail()